storyprotocol/typescript-tutorial/README.md

     PINATA_JWT=<your_pinata_jwt>
     ```

-3. [OPTIONAL] We provide a public SPG NFT collection for you.
-If you want to create your own private collection for your IPs, create a new SPG NFT collection by running `npm run create-spg-collection` in your terminal.
+3. [OPTIONAL] We have already configured a public SPG NFT collection for you (`0xc32A8a0FF3beDDDa58393d022aF433e78739FAbc`).
+If you want to create your own collection for your IPs, create a new SPG NFT collection by running `npm run create-spg-collection` in your terminal.

     3a.
 Look at the console output, and copy the NFT contract address.
 Add that value as `SPG_NFT_CONTRACT_ADDRESS` to your `.env` file: